 Islanders hold on to a strict hierarchical system headed by hereditary chiefs (known as ariki in Cook Islands) and with commoners serving the good of the village.
 What unifies all cultures today is their strong belief in Christianity which plays an important part in the village community and national politics.

 Another tradition widely maintained by all Pacific cultures is that of traditional dance, from hip-swaying erotic dances of the Polynesians to the more powerful war dances performed by Melanesians.
 Most dances are based on stories of bygone years, down through the generations.

 How to get here

-The airlines that have flights to the Cook Islands are Air New Zealand and Virgin Australia.
-There are direct flights from Auckland, Sydney and Los Angeles with Air New Zealand and direct flights from Auckland with Virgin Australia.
-For more information on arrival and departures, please refer to the Air New Zealand or Virgin Australia websites and choose Cook Islands.
+The airlines that have flights to the Cook Islands are Air New Zealand and Virgin Australia and Jetstar.
+There are direct flights from Auckland, Sydney and Los Angeles with Air New Zealand and direct flights from Auckland with Virgin Australia and Jetstar.
+For more information on arrival and departures, please refer to the Air New Zealand, Virgin Australia or Jetstar websites and choose Cook Islands.